Burn Wound Debridement

 The patient was brought to the operating room [/ procedure room] and placed under [general / IV sedation].
 The burn wounds were exposed and assessed.

 Burn wounds debrided by removal of [loose / devitalized] tissue, blisters, and necrotic debris using [gauze / forceps and scissors / hydrosurgery unit (Versajet) at [X] setting].
 [Superficial eschar removed with [gentle scrubbing / blade], viable dermis underlying.]
-Wound beds irrigated with [normal saline / Dakin's solution / chlorhexidine].
+Wound beds irrigated with normal saline.

-Wounds covered with [silver sulfadiazine cream / Mepitel Ag / Mepilex Ag / Aquacel Ag / Xeroform] followed by [ABD pads / elastic gauze wrap].
-[Facial burns treated with [bacitracin / silver sulfadiazine] and left open.]
+Wounds covered with [Mepitel Ag / Mepilex Ag / Aquacel Ag / Xeroform / silver sulfadiazine cream (legacy; requires daily changes, impairs re-epithelialization)] followed by [ABD pads / elastic gauze wrap].
+[Facial burns treated with [bacitracin / petrolatum gauze] and left open.]

 Patient tolerated the procedure well.